 From afar, the Marina Bay Sands looks as if a skateboard was stranded on the roofs of the three glassy towers.
 It was never going to be mistaken for any other structure in Singapore.
 At the time of its opening, the resort was the most expensive building on earth.

 The infinity pool is the one swimming pool in Singapore everyone wants to enter for the commanding view of the Central Business District and the F1 street circuit.
 It’s reserved for hotel guests, but you can still see it from the restaurant and the nightclub, just like in Crazy Rich Asians.
 While you’re there, don’t forget to check out the bird’s eye view on the other side of the Gardens by the Bay and the South China Sea.

-The Infinity Pool at the Marina Bay Sands Hotel
+7. The Infinity Pool at the Marina Bay Sands Hotel

 The infinity pool at the Marina Bay Sands Hotel is one of the most popular Instagrammable spots in Singapore.
-So, it’s no wonder that access has been restricted to hotels guests only.
+So, it’s no wonder that access has been restricted to hotel guests only.
 Otherwise, every tourist in Singapore would want to visit.
 In fact, many guests only stay here for one night, just to experience the pool.

-Singapore Botanical Gardens
+8. Singapore Botanical Gardens

 By Maire of Temples and Treehouses